“Once more unto the breach, dear friends, once more;

-The only monument [below image] on the battlefield is a medieval-looking one, erected in 1991.
-There were other monuments here before, but they fell victim to wars and revolutions of the past 602 years.
+The only monument [below image] on the battlefield is one to look medieval, which was erected in 1991.
+In previous years there have been other monuments, all have succumbed to being the victims of wars and revolutions during the past 602 years.
 Below photo is a closeup of the inscription on the monument.

 Photographs below are of Azincourt village

 Recommended reading: Agincourt: Henry V and the Battle That Made England

 N.B.
 My post is to let people know about this fascinating place and is only a shallow dip into history with an emphasis on photography, rather than the beginning of a thesis for a PhD.